weekenthralling/tablegpt-agent/README.md

 ## Evaluation

 This repository also includes a collection of evaluation scripts for table-related benchmarks.
-The evaluation scripts and datasets can be found in the `realtabbench` directory.
-For more details, please refer to the [RealTabBench README](realtabbench/README.md).
+The evaluation scripts and datasets can be found in the `eval` directory.
+For more details, please refer to the [Evaluation README](eval/README.md).

 ## Liscence